-WWII Aircraft Crashes At Connecticut Airport
+Fatalities Reported After WWII Aircraft Crashes At Connecticut Airport

-A World War II aircraft crashed Wednesday morning when it was attempting to land at Bradley International Airport near Hartford, Conn., according to the Federal Aviation Administration.
+A World War II-era plane crashed and caught fire Wednesday morning when it was attempting to land at Bradley International Airport near Hartford, Conn., according to the Federal Aviation Administration.

-It wasn't immediately clear how many people were on board the plane or whether there were casualties.
-However, Connecticut Public Radio reported that "Hartford Hospital confirmed that it is expecting at least six people to be transferred to the hospital."

-The plane was a vintage Boeing B-17 and it crashed at the end of a runway at 10 a.m.
-ET, according to the FAA.
-There was no immediate word on the cause.
+Fourteen people — 13 onboard the plane and one person on the ground — were injured, Connecticut Commissioner of the Department of Emergency Services and Public Protection James Rovella said at a news conference.
+An unspecified number of them died.

+"We have burn victims that are very difficult to identify," he said.
+"We don't want to make a mistake."

+"Unfortunately, upon touchdown, the aircraft obviously lost control, struck what's known as our de-icing facility here," he said.
+It also hit a maintenance facility.

+Aerial images from the scene show a destroyed and charred plane, and several buildings around it appear to have sustained damage.

-The airport in the town of Windsor Locks said in a tweet that "we have an active fire and rescue operation underway" and that the airport was closed.
-The FAA said it has "put in a ground stop for flights that are destined for the airport."
+The airport in the town of Windsor Locks was closed for several hours after the crash, though the state officials said the facility would be partially operational in the afternoon.
+The FAA said it had "put in a ground stop for flights that are destined for the airport."

 We can confirm that there was an accident involving a Collings Foundation World War II aircraft this morning at Bradley Airport.
 We have an active fire and rescue operation underway.
 The airport is closed.
 We will issue further updates as information becomes available.— Bradley Intl Airport (@Bradley_Airport) October 2, 2019